 This page answers common questions that students have asked about advising and feedback.

 Until you reach candidacy, your advisor will be a member of the Graduate Studies Committee who is responsible for all students in a given year of study.
 Upon reaching candidacy, your advisor will be the chair of your dissertation committee.
 It is the student’s responsibility to assemble a dissertation committee as soon as possible after candidacy.
 The Chair of Graduate Studies is available to advise you on this process.
-Departmental regulations concerning the composition and responsibilities of members of the dissertation committee may be found here.
-Rackham’s regulations concerning the composition of the dissertation committee may be found here.
+Please read more about departmental regulations concerning the composition and responsibilities of members of the dissertation committee.
+Please read more about Rackham’s regulations concerning the composition of the dissertation committee.

 How do I find a cognate member for my dissertation committee?